velis74/django-project-base/docs/source/installation.rst

 Environment setup
 -----------------

-For code formatting use .jshintrc file present in repository.
-Set tab size, ident, continuation ident in your editor to 2 places.

 For JS development go to https://nodejs.org/en/ and install latest stable version of nodejs and npm.
-In project base directory run npm install.
-To run a development server run *npm run dev* (go to http://0.0.0.0:8080/).
+In :code:`{project base directory}/django_project_base/js_app` run :code:`npm install`.
+To run a development server run :code:`npm run serve` (go to http://0.0.0.0:8080/).
-To generate a build run *npm run build*.
+To generate a build run :code:`npm run build`.

-JS code is present in src directory.
-For web UI components library vuejs(https://vuejs.org/) is used.
+JS code is present in src subdirectory.
+For web UI components library vuejs(https://vuejs.org/) is used with single file components.
-Components are built as Vue global components(https://vuejs.org/v2/guide/components.html) with x-templates.
-Templates are present in templates directory.

 When developing webpack development server expects that service which provides data runs on host http://127.0.0.1:8000.
-This can be changed in webpack.config.js file.
+This can be changed in :code:`vue.config.js` found in the same directory as :code:`package.json`.
-For running example django project prepare python environment and run (run in repository root):
+For running example django project prepare python environment and run :code:`{project base directory}`:

-- pip install -r requirements.txt (run in content root)
+- :code:`pip install -r requirements.txt` (run in content root)
-- python manage.py runserver
+- :code:`python manage.py runserver`

 Try logging in with user "miha", pass "mihamiha".